Rock and Roll Hall of Fame

 A throwback to vintage concert posters and album covers, our retro collection relied on simple, monochromatic color treatments, block and screen printing techniques, and old-school typography, all of which injected with vibrant accents for a bolder contrast.

-We also provided a graphic toolbox for licensees to create their own designs.
+We also provided a graphic design toolbox for licensees to create their own original pieces.
 This included custom illustrations based on various guitar models and other rock and roll elements.